Opposition to Vladimir Putin in Russia: 2020–21 Khabarovsk Krai protests

-2021 Russian protests
+2021 Navalny Protests

 On 23 January 2021, protests across Russia were held in support of the Russian opposition leader Alexei Navalny, who was detained and then jailed after returning to Russia on 17 January following his poisoning.
 A few days before the protests, an investigation by Navalny and his Anti-Corruption Foundation was published, accusing Putin of corruption.
 The video garnered 70 million views in a few days.

 Since jailing of Navalny a "hardening of the course" was observed from the government side, with a choice of "go West or East" being offered to prominent opposition figures, meaning a non-negotiable alternative of either going on emigration ("West") or to prison colonies ("East").
 Among those who left Russia are politicians Lyubov Sobol, Dmitry Gudkov, Ivan Zhdanov (whose father had been however arrested in Russia as a hostage), Kira Yarmysh, journalists Andrei Soldatov, Irina Borogan, Roman Badanin.
 The wave of repressions has been also linked with the September 2021 Duma elections.